 My career transitioned slowly over several years, and paid freelance writing was something I stumbled into.

-It seemed to me that freelance writing could be a great way for these individuals to work, but in a way that suited for their families.
+It seems to me that freelance writing could be a great way for these individuals to work, but in a way that suits their families.

-After all, these are professionals with educations and experience; they have a lot to offer, but seemed to think it was all or nothing when it came to work, but this doesn’t have to be the case.
+After all, these are professionals with education and experience; they have a lot to offer but seem to think it’s all or nothing when it comes to working.
+This doesn’t have to be the case.

 I also know that many of these parents talk about going back to work after their kids are older but aren’t sure how to keep enhancing their skills while they stay home.

-How Can Freelancing Help Me Avoid a Resume Gap?
+How Can Freelancing Help Me Avoid a Resume with Employment Gaps?

 If you’re planning on taking a break from your career, it’s normal to worry about having a resume gap.
 If you’re not familiar with the term, it’s just as it sounds.